-Maria Yuryevna Sharapova (Russian: Мари́я Ю́рьевна Шара́пова, IPA: [mɐˈrʲijə ˈjʉrʲjɪvnə ʂɐˈrapəvə] (listen); born April 19, 1987) is a Russian professional tennis player of Belarusian descent.
-A United States resident since 1994, Sharapova has competed on the WTA tour since 2001.
-She has been ranked world No. 1 in singles by the WTA on five separate occasions, for a total of 21 weeks.
-She is one of ten women, and the only Russian, to hold the career Grand Slam.
-She is also an Olympic medalist, having won silver in women's singles at the 2012 Summer Olympics in London.
+Maria Yuryevna Sharapova (UK: SHA-rə-POH-və, US: SHAR-; Russian: Мари́я Ю́рьевна Шара́пова, IPA: [mɐˈrʲijə ʂɐˈrapəvə] (listen); born 19 April 1987) is a Russian former world No. 1 tennis player.
+She competed on the WTA Tour from 2001 to 2020 and was ranked world No. 1 in singles by the Women's Tennis Association (WTA) for 21 weeks.
+She is one of ten women, and the only Russian, to achieve the career Grand Slam.
+She is also an Olympic medalist, having won silver in women's singles at the 2012 London Olympics.